 Little Snot - By Austin Brooks - "His face was pale and his eyes were puffy, but he looked as remarkably pleased with himself as a diseased little imp could."

-Love for a Son - By John Vallone - "It felt like he was stroking the undersides of my eyeballs.
+Love for a Son - By Irene Vallone - "It felt like he was stroking the undersides of my eyeballs.
 The rest of his fingers were clamped onto my face, gripping my cheeks, their soft nail-less tips pressing into my cheekbones."

 Lure of Thunder - By Author Ultima - "Backing away slowly, they turned around without hesitation and started to run, but the wurm was quickly gaining on them."

 The Man in My Eye - By Dustin & Adam Koski - "I’d gone two months of what had been the left side of my vision just not being there and was getting used to it.
 But slowly I became aware there was a small, faint white patch in otherwise pure blackness."